Retirement Guide

 In the unfortunate event that you pass away, your health and dental coverage may be continued for your spouse and dependent(s).
 Coverage will continue under the same rules your coverage follows.
 Your spouse and/or dependent(s) will have access to any remaining Escrow / HRA Account funds to continue to pay for the insurance premiums.

 If you have a MMSD retiree life insurance policy, your beneficiaries have up to 1 year following your death to file a life insurance claim.
 They will want to contact MMSD Human Resources to start the claim process.
-If the claim is started after the 1 year timeframe, any claim benefits will be denied.
+If the claim is started after the 1-year timeframe, any claim benefits will be denied.

-Full name
+- Full name

-Address
+- Address

-Date of death
+- Date of death

-Social Security Number
+- Social Security Number

 WRS will then stop your monthly payments and recover any payments issued after your death.
-They will then determine whether any death benefits are payable from the annuity (dependent on the option you selected when you first started receiving your pension).
+They will then determine whether any death benefits are payable from the annuity (dependent on the option you selected when you first received your pension).
 If any death benefits are payable, they will send the death benefit estimates and application to the eligible beneficiaries.
 This process can take up to 90 days.

 Resources